How to Become a Behavioral Psychologist

 Whether you choose a research-oriented Ph.D. program or a Psy.D. that emphasizes clinical skills, a behavioral psychology doctorate gives you a comprehensive understanding of behaviorism and behavior-modifying applications.
 This terminal degree comprises 60 or more credits, taken over 4-6 years.
 Ph.D. programs generally require an empirically based dissertation.

-In a Psy.D. program, you may have to complete a dissertation or capstone research project based on a clinical application.
+In a Psy.D. program, you may have to complete a dissertation or capstone research project based on a clinical application of behavioral psychology.
 Most doctoral programs include practicum opportunities and a year-long internship.

 Although every program offers a unique curriculum, you can expect to take courses in research design and data analysis, behavioral and psychological assessment, and behavioral and cognitive theories and therapies.